Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Methodology

 \subsection{Research approach and data collection}

+We adopt a mixed-methods approach integrating quantitative analysis of transport network structure with qualitative insights from participants.
+The quantitative analysis identifies spatio-temporal service patterns, while qualitative interviews are used to interpret how these patterns are experienced by visually impaired users, reflecting related works \citep{WONG2018300, ABERLE2025104140}.
+Interview themes concerning barriers, uncertainty, and information needs are contextualised using the identified spatial structure.

+Quantitative data collection spans from 2$^\text{nd}$ March 2025, 20:00 to 10$^\text{th}$ March 2025, 20:00 in five-minute intervals through the TfE Open Data API\footnote{\url{https://tfe-opendata.readme.io}}.
+Using real-time vehicle location data, rather than static timetable information, allows observation of actual service patterns and variability as experienced by users.
+This is particularly relevant when assessing accessibility for vulnerable groups, as deviations from scheduled services, temporary disruptions, and uneven service frequency can considerably affect travel reliability.

-We adopt a mixed-methods approach combining a quantitative analysis of transport system data with qualitative insights from participants in that system, reflecting related works \citep{WONG2018300, ABERLE2025104140}.
-Quantitative data is collected over eight days in five-minute intervals through the TfE Open Data API\footnote{\url{https://tfe-opendata.readme.io}}.
-We delete rows with null values indicating inactive vehicles, verified via null travel direction values as well as coordinates for the seven Lothian Bus depots, the tram depot at Gogar, and the maintenance centre at Seafield.
-Rows with inactive routes through missing next stops and destination values are removed.
+We delete rows with null values indicating inactive vehicles, verified via null travel direction values and coordinates for the Lothian Bus depot, the tram depot at Gogar, and the maintenance centre at Seafield, as well as inactive routes through missing next stops and destination values.
+We interpret the overall network structure using the spatial measures introduced in Section~\ref{sec:data-analysis} in relation to the residential distribution of elderly residents in Edinburgh to assess areas with accessibility needs \citep{EHSCP2022}.

+By necessity, our work focusses on accessibility using spatial and temporal data, following the literature facing the same data availability challenge and where geospatial distributions are commonly the focus of investigations.
+As such, we define (spatio-temporal) accessibility for the purpose of this study as reachability in terms of distance and service frequency.
+We discuss the implications and limitations of this, as well as the distinction from information and facility accessibility, in Sections~\ref{sec:limitations} and~\ref{sec:discussion}.

-Qualitative data is collected through semi-structured phone interviews as a non-intrusive method, which reduces the stigma and discomfort associated with formal research settings, which can influence responses \citep{Emara2025, Akram2021}.
-Our contact with the Royal National Institute of Blind People (RNIB) Scotland and North East Sensory Services, after ethics approval, enabled access to participants fitting the study criteria, and only individuals contacted through these organisations were included in the study.
+Our qualitative analysis uses semi-structured phone interviews as a non-intrusive method, which reduces the stigma, discomfort, and potential bias of formal research settings \citep{Emara2025, Akram2021}.
+Participant recruitment follows a purposive sampling approach through our contact with the Royal National Institute of Blind People (RNIB) Scotland and North East Sensory Services, after ethics approval \citep{AHMED2024100662, Stratton2024}.
+Only individuals contacted through these organisations are featured in the study.